 Sports fans know North Carolina is a place where legends are made.
 Whether it’s the storied rivalry between the North Carolina Tar Heels and Duke Blue Devils, the #KeepPounding mantra of the Carolina Panthers, or the thrill and speed of NASCAR, fans will find plenty of opportunities to celebrate their victories and sports heroes.

 No matter which sports are in season, there are several museums, halls of fame and other notable attractions, particularly in the central region of North Carolina, that honor our state’s rich sports heritage and create excitement year-round.

 Day 1: Tobacco Road Rivalry

-Start your trip in Raleigh at the North Carolina Sports Hall of Fame and Museum.
+Start your trip in Raleigh at the North Carolina Sports Hall of Fame.
 Housed in the North Carolina Museum of History, the Sports Hall of Fame celebrates some of the most storied athletes in our state’s history with jerseys, gloves and bats, helmets, and other game-worn or race-worn gear on display.
 Photos and write-ups of each inductee give you an overview of their career and insight into what they’ve contributed to our state’s sports history.

 After your visit here, it’s time to take sides in one of college basketball’s biggest rivalries by deciding whether you’ll visit the Carolina Basketball Museum at UNC Chapel Hill or the Duke Basketball Museum at Duke University in Durham.

 If you’re headed to Chapel Hill, stop by Time-Out Restaurant – a place where Tar Heel greats from Michael Jordan to today’s players stop in for a chicken 'n cheddar biscuit sandwich – before you set foot on campus.
 Once on the beautiful grounds of UNC, make your way to the Ernie Williamson Athletics Center to spend a little time reliving the greatest moments in UNC men’s basketball history.